 A DISEASE LIKE WE HAVE NEVER SEEN

 I asked my Dad who is 86 and my Mom, age 78 (and a retired superstar nurse), if they have ever seen anything like what we are experiencing.
-They answered with a resounding, "NEVER"!
-Why is this disease different when there are many types of human , like and ?
-This new disease (COVID-19) is an infectious disease caused by a new .
-Because this is a new and our immune systems have never been exposed to it, we haven't built up the anti-bodies to defend ourselves. including some that commonly cause mild
+They answered with a resounding, “NEVER”!
+Why is this disease different when there are many types of human coronaviruses including some that commonly cause mild flu-like symptoms, like shortness of breath and cough?
+This new disease (COVID-19) is an infectious disease caused by a new virus.
+Because this is a new virus and our immune systems have never been exposed to it, we haven’t built up the anti-bodies to defend ourselves.

-In COVID-19, 'CO' stands for 'corona,' 'VI' for '” or “2019-nCoV”. ,' and 'D' for disease.
-Formerly, this disease was referred to as “2019 People of all ages can be infected by COVID-19. and people with (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the .
-In fact, the highest number of deaths caused by this disease have been to in because the can spread so rapidly with individuals exposed who already are immuno-compromised.
+In COVID-19, ‘CO’ stands for ‘corona,’ ‘VI’ for ‘virus,’ and ‘D’ for disease.
+Formerly, this disease was referred to as “2019 novel coronavirus” or “2019-nCoV”.
+People of all ages can be infected by COVID-19.
+Older adults and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
+In fact, the highest number of deaths caused by this disease have been to older adults in long-term care facilities because the virus can spread so rapidly with individuals exposed who already are immuno-compromised.

 I was shocked two weeks ago when I read Stanford University (among others) had halted live classes.
 But now it appears they acted swiftly in the best interest of the students, faculty, administration, and employees to limit exposure.
-Young people are not immune to this disease as the number of cases in the United States of young adults contracting the virus and being hospitalized has grown exponentially in the past week and placing a large burden on our system.
-World Organization and advise people of all ages to take steps to protect themselves from the , for example by following good hand hygiene and good hygiene.
+Young people are not immune to this disease as the number of cases in the United States of young adults contracting the virus and being hospitalized has grown exponentially in the past week and placing a large burden on our health care system.
+World Health Organization and health officials advise people of all ages to take steps to protect themselves from the virus, for example by following good hand hygiene and good respiratory hygiene.

-When contracted, COVID-19 causes ( ) like , and .
-In more severe cases the can cause pneumonia, , and even death. would appear 2-14 days after exposure so the can lay dormant in someone for up to 2 weeks and be spread unknowingly to others who think the carrier is not infected.
-Due to this , folks think the system will be most burdened in the next few weeks to months as more cases are exposed and more testing is conducted.
+When contracted, COVID-19 causes respiratory illness (flu-like symptoms) like coughing, fever and difficulty breathing.
+In more severe cases the infection can cause pneumonia, severe acute respiratory syndrome, and even death.
+Symptoms would appear 2-14 days after exposure so the virus can lay dormant in someone for up to 2 weeks and be spread unknowingly to others who think the carrier is not infected.
+Due to this incubation period, infection control folks think the health care system will be most burdened in the next few weeks to months as more cases are exposed and more testing is conducted.
 Thus the response has been to self quarantine and close most places that typically have large gatherings like sporting events, schools and churches.

 HOW IT SPREADS

-Just like other of bodily fluid such as mucus or saliva.
+Just like other respiratory infections, the illness transfers from person to person in respiratory droplets of bodily fluid such as mucus or saliva.
 When an infected person sneezes or coughs, the germs disperse into the air and onto surrounding surfaces.
-Droplets from can travel several feet and stay suspended in the air for up to 10 minutes (5), increasing the likelihood of for anyone who comes into direct contact with a person or contaminated surface area. infections, the transfers from person to person in
+Droplets from coughs and sneezes can travel several feet and stay suspended in the air for up to 10 minutes (5), increasing the likelihood of infection for anyone who comes into direct contact with a sick person or contaminated surface area.

 Amazingly, these germs are resilient and can last a long time on surfaces.
-According to the Center for ( ), the COVID-19 can last up to...
+According to the Center for Disease Control (CDC), the COVID-19 virus can last up to…

 - 3 hours in aerosols (fog, smoke, dust)